Meta Mental Health Lawsuit

 Who Can File a Lawsuit Against Meta?

 Any children or teens born after the year 2000 that have experienced harm from using Meta’s social platforms may be eligible to file a Meta harm lawsuit.
-Examples of the harm social media addiction can cause include the following:
+Examples include:

 Some argue that many teens would struggle with these same issues even if they weren’t on social media platforms.
 However, studies continue to show that social media, such as Meta platforms, contributes to low self-esteem, poor body image, fear of missing out, and mental and emotional health challenges that lead to worsening mental states.